 The Agency has established The Deferred Payment Loan Program, a Homeownership Assistance Fund program funded by State appropriations.
-The Alternative Loan Fund within the Bond Resolution and the Series Bonds are also a source of funding for these loans.
+The Alternative Loan Fund within the Bond Resolution and Outstanding Bonds are also a source of funding for these loans.
 (See "Estimated Sources and Uses of Funds" and "The Residential Housing Finance Program- Reimbursement of Advances of Agency Funds with Proceeds of Series Bonds.")
-Under The Deferred Payment Loan Program there are two options: the Deferred Payment Loan and the Deferred Payment Loan originated under either of these options is a junior lien loan from the Agency to the mortgagor that is interest-free, with repayment due on sale or transfer of the property or when the property is no longer occupied by the mortgagor.
+Under The Deferred Payment Loan Program there are two options: the Deferred Payment Loan and the Deferred Payment Loan Plus.
+A DPA Loan originated under either of these options is a junior lien loan from the Agency to the mortgagor that is interest-free, with repayment due on sale or transfer of the property or when the property is no longer occupied by the mortgagor.
+Both Deferred Payment Loans and Deferred Payment Loans Plus are only available to mortgagors who qualify for the Start Up Program.

-Mortgagors who meet program income and liquid asset limits, and who do not have sufficient cash for down payment and closing costs, are eligible for a Deferred Payment Loan in an amount of up to \$12,500.
+Mortgagors who meet program income and liquid asset limits, and who do not have sufficient cash for down payment and closing costs, are eligible for a Deferred Payment Loan in an amount of up to \$16,500.

-Mortgagors who meet the requirements for a Deferred Payment Loan and additional targeting criteria are eligible for a Deferred Payment Loan Plus in an amount of up to \$15,000.
+Mortgagors who meet the requirements for a Deferred Payment Loan and additional targeting criteria are eligible for a Deferred Payment Loan Plus in an amount of up to \$18,000.
 In addition to down payments and closing costs, mortgagors may use the funds to write down the senior lien loan principal.